ucosp/ucosp.github.io/projects.md

 ### 3. Firefox  debugger

-Last year, the [Firefox Debugger](https://github.com/devtools-html/debugger.html/) team decided to re-write the UI on Github with React.
+Within the past two years, the [Firefox Debugger](https://github.com/devtools-html/debugger.html/) team released a new UI that was developed on Github and written in React.
 Today it has a modern web stack (React, Webpack, Babel) and is one of the most widely contributed to Mozilla projects.

-With this project, we want to take the next step and build on our relationships with the major framework and library teams to build the kind of tools that we would have liked to have while building the Debugger.
-We hope that these integrations will make the debugger feel more like a React or Ember debugger than a JS debugger.
+With this project, we want to continue improving the debugger’s user interface and accessibility, ensuring an enjoyable user experience for all developers.
+We also want to continue the relationships we’ve created with major framework developers, like React, Ember, and Angular.
+We hope that our framework integrations will make the debugger feel more like a React or Ember debugger than just a JS debugger.

 Some examples of framework and library integrations include: